-This year the annual Tougher Than Hell event will host a Poker Run on June 6th, and proceeds will help more people in need than ever before.
+This year, the annual Tougher Than Hell Poker Run is on June 4th, and as always, proceeds will help impact thousands of families.
 Funds raised go to support starving children in LaGonave, Haiti, as well as families locally in need in the Tulsa, Skiatook, and surrounding communities through the Guts Church Distribution Centers in Tulsa and Skiatook.
-And, new this year, TTH is partnering with Folds of Honor to help our military heroes.

-The Tougher Than Hell Poker Run is a poker run like none other.
-It’s an annual event that has become one of the top rallies of its kind in the country.
-Now in its 15th year, TTH has grown to become a weekend event attracting thousands of bike enthusiasts with world-class entertainment, a thrilling ride, and a worthwhile cause.
+The Tougher Than Hell Motorcycle Rally is an event like none other.
+For more than 15 years, this has become one of the top rallies of its kind in the country.
+TTH has grown to become a weekend event attracting thousands of bike enthusiasts with world-class entertainment, a thrilling ride and a worthwhile cause.

-It’s the cause that has driven the success of the Tougher than Hell Motorcycle event.
-Every year, the event raises awareness and much-needed funds that provide food, water, and medical supplies to La Gonâve, Haiti, an impoverished island off the coast of the Haitian capital, Port-au-Prince.
+It’s the cause that has driven the success of the Tougher than Hell Motorcycle Rally.
+Every year, the event raises awareness and much-needed funds that provide food, water and medical supplies to La Gonâve, Haiti, an impoverished island off the coast of the Haitian capital, Port-au-Prince.
 This year, proceeds from the event will also help fund the Guts Distribution Centers in Tulsa and Skiatook.
 Families in these communities receive free groceries, shoes, and clothing every Friday as a result of these outreaches.
-And, new this year, proceeds will also go towards honoring and supporting our military veterans through the Folds of Honor organization.

 In April of 2010, the Guts Distribution Center opened in Tulsa, Oklahoma.
-Now, it has grown to serve over 1,000 families every week.
-These families leave with a week’s worth of groceries, shoes, clothing, toys, and much more.
+Today, it has grown to serve over 1,000 families every week.
+These families leave with a week’s worth of groceries, shoes, clothing, toys and much more.
 Most importantly, they hear the Word of God, participate in worship, and learn how to better their lives.
-People are prayed for, healed, and ministered to every week.
-The Guts Distribution Center is the gateway to feeding kids in Tulsa and Skiatook.
+People are prayed for and ministered to every week.
+The Guts Distribution Center is the gateway to feeding so many in Tulsa and Skiatook areas.